systematic-magic/AgingPubMed/research_papers_html.rst

 	If one or more callouts are missing or are being called out of linear order in the text, please contact author.

+14.7.
+Check that each table is placed after its first callout.

 |
 .. _reference_callouts_html_research_papers: